 If the internal process is exhausted, you may complain to the FMC (Family Mediation Council).
 A copy of the FMC complaints policy is found on the FMC website.

-Mediation can be carried out via Zoom, Google Meets, WhatsApp, Microsoft Teams or similar apps over the internet.
+Mediation can be carried out online via Google Meets or WhatsApp Video.

-We also have a home office at 9 The Gateway Woking Surrey GU21 5SN.
+We can also mediate at our home office at 9 The Gateway Woking Surrey GU21 5SN.

 The office of Surrey Family Mediation on the borders of Woking and West Byfleet.

-Surrey Family Mediation aims to adopt the highest possible standards and take all reasonable steps in safeguarding the welfare of young people and vulnerable adults and preventing their abuse.
+Surrey Family Mediation adopts the highest possible standards and takes all reasonable steps in safeguarding the welfare of young people and vulnerable adults and preventing their abuse.

 We are committed to: